bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???
 Example of work being done to help expose the way neural networks make decisions and train themselves.

+Distill is a state of the art publishing platform for machine learning research.

+A recent article entitled "The Building Blocks of Interpretability" shows the progress researchers have made in understanding the way neural networks recognize identifiable features in image data.

+Although highly technical, I encourage you to review this article, especially the interactive diagrams, as it shows both the future of scholarly publishing in the field and the concrete ways in which researchers are investigating algorithmic bias.

 ---
 class:impact